 People flock to this crescent beach for its waters that provide excellent surfing, snorkeling, swimming, and bodyboarding.
 Beyond the water activities, picnic areas and open grassy fields for gatherings are available next to the ocean.
 On the edge of the small town of Poipu and a short drive from the larger village of Koloa, Poipu Beach is easily accessible for an afternoon swim or day trip.

-When is the best time to stay in a vacation rental in Poipu Beach?
+The best time to stay in a vacation rental in Poipu Beach

 The Hawaiian islands reside in the middle of the Pacific Oceans' warm southern bounds, creating a stable tropical climate for the majority of the year.
 While it is important to remember that Hawaii's unique ecology is home to dozens of microclimates, sometimes just a few miles apart, seasonal trends will generally remain consistent throughout the island chain.
 The summer months stay hot, with only moderate amounts of rain showing up between May and September, while June through August are the warmest and driest months of the year.